calmm-js/documentation/introduction-to-calmm.md

 maintain some internal state, must maintain the consistency of that state and must project a consistent view of that state to the user.
-We further want UIs to be mostly non-modal and, especially in web apps, we also have lots of asynchronous operations happening &mdash; some of which may be out of the control of our UI code.
+We further want UIs to be mostly non-modal and, especially in web apps, we also have lots of asynchronous operations happening&mdash;some of which may be out of the control of our UI code.
 This means that requests to change the state of the UI can come from a multitude of sources and at the most inconvenient moments.

 In this particular document we will try to avoid referring to other concrete approaches to implementing UIs, but, in our opinion, many approaches to UI